Anxiety

 School Anxiety

-Click here if you are a young person For parents and carers Being anxious about school and not wanting to go can start for any number of reasons: it might be because of worries about exams, friends, bullying or can easily be triggered after a period...
+For parents: practical information and advice on school anxiety and refusal Being anxious about school and not wanting to go can start for any number of reasons: it might be because of worries about exams, friends, bullying or can easily be triggered after a period of...

 Tics & Tourettes